Sponsored Research and Updates

 Read more about this study here

-For NF2 patients and clinicians, it is very important to know the accurate size of the NF2 tumors, to know whether they are stable or growing.
-If they are growing, it is important to know and their growth rate, since the patients sometimes have small windows of opportunity for surgery and radiation.
-This is especially true for the vestibular schwannomas that are endangering the hearing, balance and facial nerve function.
-Today, most patients don’t have access to accurate volumetric measurement of the vestibular schwannomas, because it is time consuming for the radiologist and expensive.
+For NF2 patients and clinicians, it is crucial to know the accurate size of the NF2 tumors to know whether they are stable or growing.
+If they are growing, it is important to know their growth rate since the patients sometimes have small windows of opportunity for surgery and radiation.
+This is especially true for vestibular schwannomas endangering hearing, balance, and facial nerve function.
+Today, most patients don’t have access to accurate volumetric measurement of the vestibular schwannomas because it is time-consuming for the radiologist and expensive.

-The goal of this study is to automate accurate volumetric measurements of the vestibular schwannomas, and to have a 3D visualization of the vestibular schwannomas in order to see which areas of the tumor is growing.
+This study aims to automate accurate volumetric measurements of the vestibular schwannomas and to have a 3D visualization of the vestibular schwannomas to see which tumor areas are growing.
 NF2 BioSolutions jumpstarted this project thanks to a donation from one anonymous generous donor.

-Here is an example of a patient 3D Vestibular schwannoma modelling.
-The yellow areas are the parts of the tumor that grew over a 1 year period.
+Below is an example of a patient 3D Vestibular schwannoma modeling.
+The yellow areas are the parts of the tumor that grew over a one-year period.
+The goal is to implement a tumor volumetric service available to NF2 patients.

 Ependymoma mice model: Dr. Kalamarides lab, Pitié-Salpêtrière Hospital(Paris, France)

 Spinal ependymomas are the third most frequent tumor type in NF2.
 They are located within the spinal cord, predominantly at the cervical level.
-The growth of ependymomas is unpredictable and sometimes very fast and lead to pain, paralysis and even death.
+The growth of ependymomas is unpredictable and sometimes very fast and leads to pain, paralysis, and even death.

-The goal of this new research program at the laboratory of Professor Michel Kalamarides is to develop a new mouse model for ependymoma that recapitulates the features of human NF2 spinal ependymomas; namely the same histological aspect, same cell of origin, same growth patterns.
+The goal of this new research program at the laboratory of Professor Michel Kalamarides is to develop a new mouse model for ependymoma that recapitulates the features of human NF2 spinal ependymomas, namely the same histological aspect, same cell of origin, same growth patterns.
 This will hopefully allow the preclinical evaluation of therapeutic interventions such as medical treatment or gene therapy approaches as advocated by NF2 Biosolutions.
-This model will be the first mouse model of a NF2 spinal cord tumor.
-NF2 BioSolutions is currently funding this very important effort that we will make available to all NF2 research labs; it is our hope that this will help them tackle this destructive type of tumor.
-The research development is still ongoing, but preliminary results are encouraging, showing the possible formation of NF2 type ependymomas in mice.
+This model will be the first mouse model of an NF2 spinal cord tumor.
+NF2 BioSolutions is currently funding this significant effort that we will make available to all NF2 research labs; we hope this will help them tackle this destructive type of tumor.
+The research is ongoing, but preliminary results are encouraging, showing the possible formation of NF2-type ependymomas in mice.

 These achievements were done thanks to the donations to NF2 BioSolutions.
 NF2 BioSolutions, is a patient volunteer-run, nonprofit organization that effects change through patient advocacy by bringing the smartest minds in various research fields together to find an NF2 treatment or cure.